-I ambivalently awaited grad school decisions, only to learn I didn’t get in anywhere.
+I ambivalently awaited grad school decisions only to learn I didn’t get in anywhere.
 Looking back, the rejections and subsequent decision to forgo grad school was the best choice for me.
-Of course, ideally, I would have spared myself studying for the GRE, $500 in application fees, and an entire fall spent on personal statements.
-Instead I would have relied more on cost-benefit filters than fatalistic feelings.
+Of course, ideally, I would have spared myself studying for the GRE, spending $500 in application fees, and an entire fall spent on personal statements.

-But for many, going to grad school is a smart choice — professionally and personally.
-Just make sure you’re in tune with your motivations for attending before sending in that first tuition check.
+But, for some people, going to grad school is a smart choice — professionally and personally.
+Just make sure you’re in tune with your motivations for attending before signing your acceptance letter and accepting a financial aid package.
 Here are the top reasons to go to grad school — from three of my own friends who chose that route and advanced in their careers because of it.

 You have a definitive end goal

-Sarah, a Spanish and psychology major, wanted to go into health care administration.
-When she realized her ideal jobs required master’s degrees, she applied to schools on the basis of their job prospects and regional alumni networks.
-Now a senior operations analyst at a Fortune 500 health care company, Sarah says to ask yourself: How is grad school going to help me get that dream job?
+It’s important to have a plan for your career that warrants a degree.
+My friend Sarah, a Spanish and psychology major, wanted to go into health care administration.
+When she realized her ideal jobs required a master’s degree, she applied to graduate schools on the basis of their job placement track record and regional alumni networks.
+Now a senior operations analyst at a Fortune 500 health care company, she says to ask yourself: How is grad school going to help me get that dream job?
 “Grad school is expensive, time-consuming, and requires a lot of energy,” she says.
 “So don’t go if you haven’t thought through what you want to do with the degree.”

-Vanessa echoes that sentiment.
+My friend Vanessa echoes that sentiment.
 As a political science major, after graduation she enrolled in an M.A. program in international administration and “didn’t have any particular job in mind or a plan of action.”
-Vanessa consequently wound up in the nonprofit world and soon realized that wasn’t her calling.
-She ended up going back to school — this time with a specific goal in mind: a career in law.
-Now an attorney after earning her J.D., Vanessa feels that her lack of plan rendered her M.A. irrelevant.
+Vanessa wound up in the nonprofit world and soon realized that wasn’t her calling.
+She ended up going back to school again — this time with a specific goal in mind: a career in law.
+Now an attorney after earning her J.D., Vanessa told me that her lack of a plan rendered her M.A. irrelevant.

-Sarah’s internships in hospital administration throughout college helped her choose an M.A. in health care services over a more generalized MBA.
-Even so, Sarah thinks getting more work experience prior could have helped solidify her goals and increase her desirability to employers.
-“I don’t regret my decision, but sometimes I wonder what would have happened if I’d taken a year or two break.”
+Sarah’s internships in hospital administration throughout college helped her choose an M.A. in health care services program over a more generalized MBA.
+Sarah thinks getting even more work experience prior to applying and enrolling in grad school might have further helped solidify her goals and increase her desirability to employers: “I don’t regret my decision, but sometimes I wonder what would have happened if I’d taken a year or two as a break.”

-Steve, an anthropology and environmental policy major, didn’t know exactly what job he wanted after graduation.
-In college he enjoyed working with GIS, a software that helps people analyze spatial data.
-Realizing GIS’s professional versatility, Steve pursued a geology master’s program to help hone his skills and expose him to companies using GIS.
+Similarly, Steve, another friend of mine and an anthropology and environmental policy major, didn’t know exactly what job he wanted after graduation.
+In college, he enjoyed working with GIS, a software that helps people analyze spatial data.
+Realizing the professional versatility of GIS, Steve pursued a geology master’s program to help hone his skills and gain exposure to companies using GIS.
 For his thesis, he did research on one of Denver’s bike programs.
 Now he’s employed as a transportation planner with the same group.

-Vanessa feels like she didn’t take advantage of her M.A. program’s field connections.
-When she went back to school for her J.D., she didn’t make the same mistake.
-“As a result, I was exposed to great opportunities.”
-She notes that students with real-world experience were more motivated and fared better in the job market than those who went to law school straight from undergrad or didn’t have related experience.
+Vanessa told me she regrets not taking advantage of her international administration M.A. program’s field connections.
+When she went back to school for her J.D., she didn’t make the same mistake twice: “As a result, I was exposed to great opportunities.”
+She learned that students with real-world experience often fared better in the job market compared to those who went to law school straight from undergrad or didn’t have related experience.

-Vanessa doesn’t regret her decision to get her M.A. because it was “practically free,” covered by the university she worked for at the time.
-But she considered the financial factors of law school more seriously.
+Vanessa considered the financial factors of law school carefully.
 “Some people advised me to go to the best law school I could get into, but that would have meant I’d graduate with close to $200,000 of debt,” Vanessa says.
-She saw this approach as a “tremendous risk” in today’s legal job market, so she opted to attend a highly ranked university that offered her a full scholarship.
+She saw this approach as a “tremendous risk,” so she selected the university that offered her a full scholarship.